MzMaXaM/ComfyUi-MzMaXaM/README.md

 # 4. Upscale Latent/Image by 1.5

 ## Overview
-I created this node for my workflows in which I'm using 16:9 resolution and from (1280x720) 16x9 it's exactly 1,5 smaller than (1080x1920) 16x9
+I created this node for my workflows in which I'm using 16:9 resolution, and from (1280x720) 16x9, it's exactly 1.5 times smaller than (1080x1920) 16x9

 That's why I made it :D

 ## Features
-- upscale latent by 1,5 for next Hi-Rez
+- upscale latent by 1.5 for the next Hi-Rez
 - amount to duplicate IMG n times so you can choose the one you like

 ## Usage